jwiseheart/Lessons-Learned/Readme.md

 - HTML
 - Git
 - Command Line
-- How to iniate a git in the right place
+- How to iniate a git in the correct place